-R22 and R44 drive belts must have the proper slack prior to engine start.
-Belts which are too loose may jump out of their sheave grooves during engine start while clutch is engaging.
+Pilots must ensure R22 and R44 drive belts do not have excessive slack during engine start.
+Belts that are too loose may jump out of their sheave grooves while being tensioned, but the pilot has no way of observing this.
+Therefore, the following checklist items are very important.

-- During preflight, with clutch disengaged, press in on belts with fingers just above fan scroll.
-Verify belts deflect approximately 11⁄2 inches (4 cm).
-If belts are significantly looser than this, have actuator adjusted prior to engine start. - After engine start, engage clutch and verify rotor turns within 5 seconds.
-If rotor does not turn within 5 seconds, shut down and have actuator adjusted prior to flight.
+- Per preflight checklist, with clutch disengaged, deflect belts inboard just above fan scroll on aircraft right side.
+Verify a maximum of 1.5 inches (4 cm) deflection.
+If belts deflect further, have belt tension actuator adjusted prior to flight. - 2.
+Per run-up checklist, verify rotor turns within 5 seconds after engaging clutch switch.
+If time is longer, shut down and have belt tension actuator adjusted prior to flight.